SQream/sqream_docs/guides/inserting_data.rst

 Verifying Data and Performance When Load is Completed
 -----------------------------------------

-Like other RDBMSs, SQream DB has its own set of best practcies for table design and query optimization.
+Like other RDBMSs, SQream has its own set of best practcies for table design and query optimization.

 SQream therefore recommends: